waynedovey/GitOps-Workshop/chapter4/Chapter 4- GitOps and Argo CD.md

-# Chapter Five: GitOps and Argo CD
+# Chapter 4: GitOps and Argo CD
 The previous chapters discussed the basics of modern application development with Kubernetes.
 This chapter shows you how to integrate a project into Kubernetes native pipelines to do your CI/CD and automatically deploy your application out of a pipeline run.
 We discuss the risks and benefits of using GitOps and [Argo CD][1] in your project and give you some hints on how to use it with Red Hat OpenShift.

 ## Introduction to GitOps